 Story - 7.5/10

 When it comes to plot, it builds very well but kind of fizzles and fails to go out with a bang.
 Things start off action packed to a point where I would find it difficult for anyone to not enjoy the first episode.
-After all, things are blowing up like the apocalypse and by things I mean people.
+After all, things are blowing up like the apocalypse, and by things I mean people.
 The viewer isn't told anything and it all slowly unravels the world and characters which has been a successful formula in plenty of anime before.
-The main story around Lucy and anything involving her was the strong point of the show and I loved it.
-Lucy is a great character and if I could complain about anything involving her, it would be that she wasn't Lucy often enough.
+The main story around Lucy and anything involving her was the strong point of the show that kept reeling in more and more.
+Lucy is a pretty good character and if I could complain about anything involving her, it would be that she wasn't Lucy often enough.

 Animation - 9/10

 The character design is...saddening.
 Generic cannot even begin to describe a world where every female seems interchangeable.
 But the character design is really the only thing holding the animation back.
 Everything else is very vibrant and looks beautiful.
 The colors are marvelous and can be bright and vibrant or dark and haunting.
 For what it's worth, the cookie-cutter looks of the characters does give a strange, added shock value to the level of violence just about any one of them suffers.